bleyerj/dolfinx_materials/_sources/intro.md

 \newcommand{\Neumann}{{\partial \Omega_\text{N}}}
 \newcommand{\Dirichlet}{{\partial \Omega_\text{D}}}$

 In the following, we aim at solving a small-strain solid mechanics problem involving a general nonlinear constitutive behavior.
-Such a constitutive behavior will be see as generic black-box function.
+Such a constitutive behavior will be seen as generic black-box function.
 It expresses the stress $\bsig$ as a function of the total strain $\beps$, yielding the following nonlinear variational problem:

 ```{math}
 :label: nonlinear-variational-model